 3. Probability Adjusted Pipeline Value

 While it’s important to keep long-term goals in mind, tracking small steps along the way is crucial in seeing overall progress.
 “Most CRMs allow you to assign a probability for each stage of your sales process.
 Weighing your deal opportunities by these probabilities can help you better assess the expected revenue close to help forecast and improve pipeline management conversations,” explains CloserIQ Founder and CEO Jordan Wan.

 4. Leads Contacted to Leads Closed Ratio

 Healthy competition is a great way to challenge one’s routine and reenergize efforts.
-“One great statistic to measure and motivate a sales team is the lead/close ratio,” shares Jacob Dayan, CEO and founder of Community Tax.
+“One great statistic to measure and motivate a sales team is the lead/close ratio,” shares Jacob Dayan, CEO and founder of Community Tax and Finance Pal.
 “This is essentially a statistic of leads contacted to leads closed per employee.
 Not only does is help measure the efficiency of individuals on your sales team, after seeing this number, employees will start to figure out ways to improve their number.
 This will promote innovation and efficiency that will ultimately help your bottom line.
 Finally, teams can use the historical leads/close ratio to plan monthly and quarterly strategy and identify a number of leads they will need to contact to hit their sales numbers, based on their historical leads/closed ratio.”

 5. Percentage of Reps Over Quota